-At this level, teachers plan their courses with activities improving students' critical and comprehensive thinking abilities.
+At this level teachers plan their courses with the activities improving students' critical and comprehensive thinking abilities.
 They use innovative formats to foster students' information and media literacy.
-Teachers, according to their proficiency level, reflect, discuss, design and re-design their innovative pedagogic strategies to create and improve students' awareness of information and media literacy. eTwinning and Scientix platforms are great platforms in this sense.
-Teachers can run international eTwinning projects to improve students' knowledge of media literacy and improve their use of digital tools.
+Teachers, according to their proficiency level, they reflect, discuss, design and redesign their innovative pedagogic strategies to create and improve students' awareness on information and media literacy. eTwinning and scientix platforms are great platforms in this sense.
+Teachers can run international eTwinning projects to improve students' knowledge on media literacy and improve their use of digital tools.

-The advanced level corresponds to levels Leader (C1) and Pioneer (C2) of the CEFR framework.
+The advance level corresponds to levels Leader (C1) and Pioneer (C2) of the CEFR framework.